Historic Nowra Bridge repurposing

 Frequently asked questions

-• What will happen to the historic Nowra Bridge?
+What will happen to the historic Nowra Bridge?

-The historic bridge was retired from road traffic when the new Nowra Bridge opened in February 2023.
+The historic bridge was retired from road traffic use when the new Nowra Bridge opened in February 2023.

-• Why is the bridge being repurposed instead of removed or used for more lanes of road traffic?
+Why is the bridge being repurposed instead of removed or used for more lanes of road traffic?

-Community consultation carried out in 2014 showed a strong majority of people wanted to see the historic bridge retained.
-The bridge has reached the end of its serviceable life for road traffic.
-The 142 year old design is unsuitable for modern traffic needs and it's weight and size limits restrict the flow of heavy vehicles across the Shoalhaven River and down the south coast.
+The 1881 bridge has reached the end of its serviceable life for road traffic use and design is unsuitable for modern traffic needs.
+Its weight and size limits restrict the flow of heavy vehicles across the Shoalhaven River and down the south coast.

-• What maintenance work is required to repurpose the bridge?
+What maintenance work is required to repurpose the bridge?

-• How big is the historic bridge?
+How big is the historic bridge?

 The historic bridge is around six metres wide and 342 metres long.

-• What is the heritage value of the bridge?
+What is the heritage value of the bridge?

-• Does the heritage significance limit repurposing options?
+Does the heritage significance limit repurposing options?

-• Can there be markets on the bridge?
+Can there be markets on the bridge?

 As the historic bridge is only around six metres wide and the area is prone to strong gusts of wind, it is unsafe to have market stalls set up along the bridge.
 There are also environmental concerns including the risk of large amounts of rubbish falling or blowing into the Shoalhaven River and contaminating the catchment area.

-• Why can’t the bridge be used for rail or overflow traffic?
+Why can’t the bridge be used for rail or overflow traffic?

 The historic bridge has reached the end of its serviceable life for heavy vehicle traffic and would not be able to withstand the weight and motion impacts of a modern passenger or freight train.

-The Future Transport Strategy 2056 does not identify extending the South Coast Rail line south into Nowra or further as an initiative for investigation in the short, medium or long term.
+The Future Transport Strategy 2056 does not identify extending the South Coast Rail line into Nowra or further south as an initiative for investigation in the short, medium, or long term.

-• Who will maintain the historic bridge once it has been repurposed?
+Who will maintain the historic bridge once it has been repurposed?

-The historic bridge will remain a Transport for NSW asset after repair and repurposing is complete.
-Transport for NSW will be responsible for the ongoing maintenance of the structure and foundations.
+The historic bridge will remain a Transport for NSW asset after repair and repurposing work is complete.

-• How much will it cost to repurpose the bridge?
+How much will it cost to repurpose the bridge?

-• How can I stay informed?
+How can I stay informed?

 To receive updates about the repurposing project, please join our mailing list.